Raditude

-Recording
+Background and recording

 Knowledge of the record was first made public by Billboard.com, who reported that Weezer was to head into the studio in early November 2008 to record a seventh album.
-A YouTube post titled "Let's Write A Sawng: Step 16," uploaded on November 15, 2008, showed Cuomo in the studio with producer Jacknife Lee short-listing three songs from a list of 23, adding speculation to the recording of a seventh album or new b-sides.
+A YouTube post titled "Let's Write A Sawng: Step 16," uploaded on November 15, 2008, showed frontman Rivers Cuomo in the studio with producer Jacknife Lee short-listing three songs from a list of 23, adding speculation to the recording of a seventh album or new B-sides.

 In May, the band's webmaster and archivist Karl Koch revealed that the album had no set release date, and that the band would be recording additional material.
-He revealed that Cuomo would be the sole lead vocalist on this album unlike their previous album, 2008's Weezer.
-In early summer of 2009, session drummer Josh Freese joined Weezer as the percussionist, with Pat Wilson taking over guitar duties for Cuomo.
+He revealed that Cuomo would be the sole lead vocalist on this album unlike their previous album, 2008's Weezer (also known as the Red Album).
+In early summer of 2009, session drummer Josh Freese joined Weezer as the percussionist, with regular drummer Patrick Wilson taking over guitar duties for Cuomo.
 Freese performed with the band at the KROQ Weenie Roast.
 In an interview for the event, the band revealed that the new album would be released in summer 2009.

 On July 24, Weezer played three new songs in Korea at the Jisan Valley Rock Festival: "Can't Stop Partying", "I'm Your Daddy", and "The Girl Got Hot".
 "Can't Stop Partying" had previously been released in demo form on Cuomo's Alone II album in 2008.
-While performing "The Girl Got Hot" on July 26, 2009 at the Fuji Rock Festival, Cuomo revealed that Weezer's seventh studio album would be released in October 2009.
+While performing "The Girl Got Hot" on July 26, 2009, at the Fuji Rock Festival, Cuomo revealed that Weezer's seventh studio album would be released in October 2009.
 August 4, 2009, saw the final recording sessions for the album, with mixing of the disc beginning two days later.

 "Can't Stop Partying" was co-written with hip-hop producer Jermaine Dupri, and features rapper Lil Wayne.
 "Put Me Back Together" was co-written with The All-American Rejects members Tyson Ritter and Nick Wheeler.

-Guitarist Brian Bell has stated that he had reservations about the inclusion of outside collaborators and the album's overall mainstream pop aesthetic.
+Rhythm guitarist Brian Bell stated that he had reservations about the inclusion of outside collaborators and the album's overall mainstream pop aesthetic.
 In a 2010 interview, Bell revealed that he "[had] a conversation with Rivers about [Raditude].
 And he said, to put my mind at ease, that this is just one album out of many more that we are going to make in our career.
 When I heard that, I was like, okay, cool, well that’s a great way to think of it.
 We’re just trying something and this is just one record out of many more.
 When I heard that, I was fine with it."